solo-io/workshops/gloo-edge/gloo-edge/README.md

 ```bash
 export DEX_IP=$(kubectl get service dex --namespace gloo-system  --output jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-Because we are using a local Kubernetes cluster, we need to configure the Dex host to point to the Load balancer IP:
+Because we are using a local Kubernetes cluster, we need to configure the Dex FQDN to point to the Load balancer IP:

 ```bash
 echo "$DEX_IP dex.gloo-system.svc.cluster.local" | sudo tee -a /etc/hosts
 ```

-The next step is to setup the authentication in the Virtual Service.
+The next step is to configure the authentication in the Virtual Service.
 For this we will have to create a Kubernetes Secret that contains the OIDC secret:

 ```bash
 glooctl create secret oauth --client-secret secretvalue oauth
 ```

-Then we will create an AuthConfig, which is a Gloo custom resource that configures authentication:
+Then we will create an AuthConfig, which is a Gloo Edge CRD that contains authentication information:

 ```bash
 kubectl apply -f - <<EOF